dankamongmen/notcurses/INSTALL.md

 If you only intend to build core Notcurses (without multimedia support), you can omit `multimedia/ffmpeg`.
-If you do not want to deflate Kitty graphics, you can omit 'archivers/libdeflate'.
+If you do not want to deflate Kitty graphics, you can omit 'archivers/libdeflate'; build with `-DUSE_DEFLATE=off` in this case.
 If you don't want to generate QR codes, you can omit 'graphics/qr-code-generator'.

 ### Microsoft Windows